craigargh/cfg-python/plan.md

 Plan:

-Sunday (25th Aug):
+Monday (26th Aug):

+Session content:
 - Session 4

-  - Challenges for lists and dictionaries
+  - Copy changes to lesson plan
+  - Change exercise numbers in Google Docs lesson plan
+  - Remove challenges from Google Docs lesson plan
+  - Add list function section to slides
+  - Add list function exercise to slides
+  - Add random choice section to slides with name generator example
+  - Add random choice exercise to slides
+  - Change exercise numbers in slides
+- Introduction to the course section for session 1
+  - Mention programming languages communicate between people and computers, human languages communucate between peope and people
 - Add recap questions to lesson plans
 - Check timings for all exercises and sections
-- Copy session 1 lesson plan into Google Doc
-- Copy session 2 lesson plan into Google Doc
-- Copy session 3 lesson plan into Google Doc
-- Copy session 4 lesson plan into Google Doc

-Monday (26th Aug):
+- Re-record gifs

+Styling:
 - Can I get the same styling applied to pdf exports?

-- Re-record gifs
+Export:
 - Upload session 1-4 Jupyter notebooks with images, settings and css
 - Export and upload session 1-4 slide pdfs
 - Write brief explanation of how to setup Jupyter + RISE
 - Ask for a change in deadline dates from Friday to Monday

 ----

 Tuesday:
 - Program an example escape room game